SoFi Invest® and Robinhood are among the top mobile-first trading platforms available today.

 The similarities

-SoFi Invest and Robinhood are leading contenders among stock trading apps, offering user-friendly platforms that cater to beginners with commission-free stocks, ETFs and options, and no options contract fees.
+SoFi Invest and Robinhood are leading contenders among stock trading apps, offering user-friendly platforms that cater to beginners with no-fee commission stocks, ETFs and options, and no options contract fees.

 Both platforms also provide access to IPOs, fractional shares and educational resources to help traders and investors learn and grow.

 Unique in the industry, SoFi Invest and Robinhood both offer matching IRA contributions.
-SoFi Invest provides a 1% contribution match on ACH deposits.
+SoFi Invest provides a 1% contribution match on ACH deposits and a 1% match on 401(k) rollovers of at least $20K.
 Robinhood, on the other hand, offers a 3% match on contributions for Robinhood Gold members and a 1% match for those without Gold.
-Additionally, Robinhood offers a 1% match on IRA transfers and 401(k) rollovers, regardless of Gold membership.
+Additionally, Robinhood offers a 2% match on IRA transfers and 401(k) rollovers with Robinhood Gold, and a 1% match without it, for transfers completed by April 30.

 Which broker is better for beginners?